freddymercury/dependson/README.md

-# Dependency Detective
+# DependsOn

-**Dependency Detective** is a Node.js tool written in TypeScript that scans a specified root directory (and its subdirectories) for JavaScript (.js) and TypeScript (.ts) files, extracts their import dependencies (supporting both ES6 imports and CommonJS `require` calls), and prints a list of these dependencies.
+**DependsOn** is a Node.js tool written in TypeScript that scans a specified root directory (and its subdirectories) for JavaScript (.js) and TypeScript (.ts) files, extracts their import dependencies (supporting both ES6 imports and CommonJS `require` calls), and prints a list of these dependencies.
 It also allows you to ignore files or directories using flexible, comma-separated glob patterns.

 ## Features